 Our HCRE Story:

 From roughly 2011 to 2020, Tracy -- with a masters and PhD in public administration and public affairs -- oversaw an AmeriCorps program in SE Michigan that specifically recruited so called disconnected youth – or “Opportunity Youth” ages 17-25 – to serve in their communities.
 In fact, the program enrolled other disconnected adults of up to roughly 50 years in age who had experienced many adverse experiences in their lives as well.
-The program became committed to reconnecting participants to systems of wellbeing, like work and school, and help them to identify a path for moving their lives toward family sustaining careers grounded in their strengths and passions for making the world a better place.
+The program became committed to reconnecting participants to systems of wellbeing, like work and school, and helped them to identify a path for moving their lives toward family sustaining careers grounded in their strengths and passions for making the world a better place.

 While doing this work, Tracy became more intimately aware of the trauma and toxic stress that had created disconnection in the lives of these AmeriCorps members and the clients of the nonprofits where they served.
 She reached out to Dr. Jess Camp, a social work professor who had deep clinical and macro social work experience, to learn more about human service supports that could be made available to her AmeriCorps members.
 That initial conversation led to many more conversations between them as they jointly became committed to identifying ways and means to reconnect and support the program’s participants and clients.